by Mary Swander

 Today, a vast amount of land in the United States is owned by those over 65 years old.
 Some have made their wishes clear for the future of their property.
 Others are courting family upheaval by not planning in concrete ways.
 An age old problem, evident in literature from the Bible to King Lear to Willa Cather, land transition asks hard questions: Who really owns the land?
 And what is the role of the steward of a property?
 Can “fair” become “unfair” to one’s children?

-Map of My Kingdom is directed by Matt Foss, Acting and Theatre history professor the University of Idaho, and performed by professional actor Madeleine Russell or Elizabeth Thommpson.
+Map of My Kingdom was originally directed by Matt Foss, Acting and Theatre history professor the University of Idaho.
+It is performed by professional actors Lindsay Bauer or Erika Kuhn.